 ๐Ÿ“ Sukhothai โ€“ Chiang Mai (306 km): 4.30 hrs

-Following breakfast, transfer from Sukhothai to Chiang Mai with an en-route stop at a local community, “Ban Na Thon Chan”, an award-winning attraction in Si Satchanalai District.
-Established over 200 years ago, Ban Na Thon Chan is a local tourism-based community offering both natural and cultural heritage to most visitors.
-Most villagers are descendants of the ancient Lanna Kingdom, and everyday’s life is based on their daily tasks and customs while conserving their local heritage.
-Here, have a chance to visit and befriend local families, followed by a lunch of famous local “Sukhothai Noodles”.
+Following breakfast, transfer from Sukhothai to Chiang Mai, with an en-route stop at the local community Ban Na Thon Chan, the 2012 PATA Gold Award-winning project in the heritage and culture category, located in Si Satchanalai District.
+Established over 200 years ago, Ban Na Thon Chan is a tourism-based community that offers visitors a balance of natural and cultural heritage.
+Most villagers are descendants of the ancient Lanna Kingdom, and daily life revolves around traditional tasks and customs while preserving local heritage.
+Here, you will have the opportunity to visit local families and interact with them, followed by a taste of the local specialty, Sukhothai Noodle, named after the province.

-Overnight in Chiang Mai.
+Overnight in Chiang Mai

 Inclusions: